apache/apisix/docs/en/latest/plugins/serverless.md

 ```

 Since `v2.6`, we pass the `conf` and `ctx` as the first two arguments to the servelss function, like a regular plugin.

+Prior to `v2.12.0`, the phase `before_proxy` used to be called `balancer`.
+Considering that this method actually runs after `access` and before the request goes upstream, and has nothing to do with `balancer`, the new naming would be more appropriate.

 ## How To Enable